brandonchinn178/mergit/README.md

 After getting your PR approved + ready to merge, you'll want to queue the PR.
 Go to the "Checks" tab in the PR, click on "Merge App > Merge", and click "Queue".
 After a few seconds, GitHub should prompt you to refresh, and the check run should now say your PR is in the queue.
 Your PR should run and be merged automatically (batched with other queued PRs), without any additional steps on your part.

-The status of your PRs can be inspected in the [Mergit Web UI](https://mergit.build-leapyear.com).
+The status of your PRs can be inspected in the Mergit Web UI.
 Make sure to not click the "Reset merge run" button unless you're absolutely sure you want to do so ([#190](https://github.com/LeapYear/mergit/issues/190))

 ## Installing Mergit

+1. Deploy Mergit in your own infrastructure and create a GitHub app for it (see the "Deploy" section in `DEVELOPER.md`) or use the publicly hosted one (TBD)

 1. Add `.mergit.yaml` to the repo with the required CI statuses (if you already have CI enabled on a repo, this will be the statuses that show up on the commits).